PocketPilot/PocketPilot/SoftwareInstructions.md

 You need to build the new ArduCopter release (that reads on SPI2 -- it was SPI1 on 4_14).

-Leds and Buzzer are not yet implemented in code (we strongly suggest that you work with a GCS connexion for tests).
+Buzzer are not yet implemented in code (we strongly suggest that you work with a GCS connexion for tests).

 Analog Voltage and Current works on the bench but not yet tested in flight (Please update).